 At initial rollout, the new queuing system handled 30,000 jobs a day, and end-user and app server response times improved by 25 percent compared to the old approach.
 The engineers have since used the queue for other types of jobs on the back end, which allows them to handle the site’s traffic growth with essentially the same infrastructure.
 Szymansky says The Resumator did similar work to optimize caching and Apache Solr, and will no doubt attack other pain points in the future: “It’s about always looking at what’s the next thing we need to address.”

-The Resumator participates in the RightScale Customer Advisory Group (CAG), an invite-only group that acts as a sounding board for the new features and capabilities that we're building, gets access to alpha and beta releases, and earns some RightScale swag — as modeled by the DevOps/SysOps team and CTO.
+The Resumator participates in the RightScale Customer Advisory Group (CAG), earning RightScale swag in the process — as modeled by the DevOps/SysOps team and CTO.

-To see how The Resumator and hundreds of other SaaS vendors are benefiting by running their software applications in the cloud with RightScale, request a RightScale demo.
+To see how The Resumator and hundreds of other SaaS vendors are benefiting by running their software applications in the cloud with RightScale, get a free RightScale trial.